spbnick/bbb-poke/README.md

 --------

-Run `make CC=<compiler-linker-prefix>`, where `<compiler-linker-prefix>` is a compiler/linker prefix, e.g. `arm-linux-gnueabi-`, or just run `make` if you have compiler/linker with this prefix installed as it is the Makefile's default.
+Run `make CC=<compiler-linker-prefix>`, where `<compiler-linker-prefix>` is a compiler/linker prefix, e.g. `arm-linux-gnueabihf-`, or just run `make` if you have compiler/linker with this prefix installed as it is the Makefile's default.